-- 2.8.7.5.1 Any competitor who fires on a target other than their allocated target shall be penalised two points per crossfire.
+2.8.2.4.3 CROSSFIRES - Any competitor who fires on a target other than their allocated target shall be penalised two points per crossfire.
 Where the actual firers of the scoring shots cannot be determined on a target which has been cross fired on, the competitor receiving the shot shall be credited with the higher value shot.
 If the actual firers of the shots on the overloaded diagram can be determined, then each competitor shall be credited with the value of the shots fired.
 The competitor who crossfires shall be penalised two points for each shot crossfired.
-Any competitor who fires on to the target of another competitor, or fires a shot which for any reason does not register on any target, and then fires the full number of shots allowed for the competition, shall be disqualified and reported to the Range Committee for further disciplinary action. - 2.8.8 A competitor shall have the right to have any target re-checked in order to have obvious errors corrected or doubtful shots tested.
-Shots that have already been tested shall not be re-tested.
+Any competitor who fires on to the target of another competitor or fires a shot which for any reason does not register on any target, and then fires the full number of shots allowed for the competition, shall be disqualified and reported to the Range Committee for further disciplinary action.